-For all the legal disclaimer stuff, it really works out like this: A first offense DUI is $3200, a 2nd offense DUI is $4200, and a 3rd offense (felony) DUI is $8600.
+For all the legal disclaimer stuff, it really works out like this: A first offense DUI is $3800, a High BAC case costs $4000, a 2nd offense DUI is $4200, and a 3rd offense (felony) DUI is $7200.
 These are my fees.
 They are based in large part upon my 25 years’ experience, and my extensive, post-graduate study of alcohol and addiction studies.
 I bring an unmatched combination of legal and clinical knowledge into the courtroom, and those things combine so that I can achieve the very best results in DUI cases.
 I put my heart and soul into each client’s case to make sure we produce the very best outcome legally and humanly possible.

 I am perplexed as to why so few (if any) lawyers list their prices up front.
 I’m not so dense as to understand that this disclosure runs against the grain of what everyone else does, but I have always operated on the basis of treating others as I would wish to be treated, and, as a starting point, I run like hell from any operation that treats its prices like some kind of national security secret.
 If I need information, I want at least a general idea of what something is going to cost.
 If I call a plumber and describe a problem, I don’t necessarily expect and exact quote over the phone, but I’d like a ballpark idea.
 When the best someone can tell me is that he or she has “no idea,” I write them off because that kind of answer makes it seem more like they have no clue.